chriskrycho/v5.chriskrycho.com/site/journal/2023/2023 in Review/Professional.md

 summary: >
     This year was *wild* for me professionally.
 I started the year cautiously optimistic… and ended it by quitting my job and moving on in open source.

+qualifiers:
+  audience: |
+    People who like reading year-in-review summaries.
+(I always assume that's mostly just me, a few years in the future!)
+  context: |
+    For many years now, I have made it my habit to write up one of these summaries.
+In this case, I have tried to make it a bit more digestible by breaking into smaller chunks.
+You can find them all [here](https://v5.chriskrycho.com/journal/2023-in-review/).

 ---

 This year was *wild* for me professionally.
 I started the year cautiously optimistic: